North-coast musings…

 “No more petals Mommy!”

 Daisy’s mother saw the tear, the flower stem devoid of petals, the lonely yellow center describing the sun high above.
 She noticed too, the goose bumps on Daisy’s bare shoulders and wrapped her arms around her.
-Daisy’s father looked at his small, beautiful family, and wrapped the red wool afghan, crocheted by his mother, with the big daisy in the center, around both of them - he had grabbed that too, of course.
+Daisy’s father looked at his small beautiful family and wrapped the red wool afghan, crocheted by his mother with the big daisy in the center, around both of them - he had grabbed that too, of course.
 Daisy’s mom cupped the petals, joining her hands with Daisy’s.
-Daisy felt what her mother had and smiled knowingly, bright as the sun, and, together they threw their hands upward, the petals flying high on the breeze.
+Daisy looked up into her mother’s eyes and smiled knowingly, bright as the sun.
+Together they threw their hands upward, the petals flying high on the breeze.

 JANUARY 2023